raul-izquierdo/english/sources/vocabulary/Doing Things/Teaching and Learning.$.md

 concentrarse = concentrate ON `I need to concentrate on my studies` - `She concentrated on her work to finish it on time` centrarse = focus ON `I need to focus on my studies` - `She focused on her work to finish it on time`

+absorto = engrossed `He was engrossed in the book`

 emplearse/esforzarse en algo = apply oneself to something `...hindering our ability to apply ourselves for any length of time to one task`

 atender, prestar atención